Lush Solid Shampoo Review and Alternatives to Lush

 Rectangular Boxes for Solid Shampoo

 Okay, so this is really just a soap box, but it’s great if your solid shampoo isn’t round.
 These shower storage containers come in several cool colours and are made from bamboo and cornstarch, which means they are completely ethical and compostable.
-The best bit thought is that the open slots in the bottom allow your solid shampoo to breathe rather than congealing like normal soaps do if you leave them in water.
+The best bit though is that the open slots in the bottom allow your solid shampoo to breathe rather than congealing like normal soaps do if you leave them in water.

 Lush Solid Conditioner Bar Review